fluid-queue/fluid-queue/README.md

 `!position` will output the user's position in the queue, provided they have one.

+`!submitted`/`!entry`/`!mylevel`/`!mylvl` will output the user's submitted level code, provided they have submitted a level.

+`!weightedchance`/`!odds`/`!chance`/`!chances` will output the user's chances of getting selected in weighted random.

-`!level`* will select a level from the queue with respect to the order definined in the settings.js file.
+`!level`* will select a level from the queue with respect to the order defined in the settings.js file.

 `!next`* will select the next level from the queue.